-Entamanu camp is tucked in an acacia forest at 2,200m (7,200ft) on the western edge of Ngorongoro Crater rim, offering views eastwards into the Crater below.
-Chilly from June to August, the small size and intimacy of this camp is especially enjoyed in the often clear months of December-March and in the warm days of September and October.
+Entamanu Camp is tucked in a surreal and magical acacia forest at 2,200m (7,200ft) on the western edge of Ngorongoro Crater rim, offering views eastwards into the Crater below.
+On clear days it is also possible to see the vast Serengeti Plains to the west of camp.
+Chilly from June to August, the small size and intimacy of this camp is especially enjoyed during the often clear months of December-March and in the warm days of September and October.

-It is also possible to go on short hikes from here, to a Maasai village or in the surroundings, and to visit a school, usually by vehicle.
-This camp is ideal for those seeking a quiet moment at dawn or in the afternoons and evenings after an action-packed day in the Crater.
+Entamanu is ideal for those who will appreciate a quiet moment at dawn or in the afternoon and evening, after an action-packed day in the Crater.